NoriSte/ui-testing-best-practices/sections/generic-best-practices/await-dont-sleep.md

 - a bunch of unpredictable game players like Service Workers, cache management etc. that can make the UI update process faster or slower

-Every fixed delay leads your test to be more brittle and increasing its duration.
+Every fixed delay leads your test to be more brittle and **increasing its duration**.
 You are going to find a balance between false negatives—when the test fails because of a too low sleeping time—and exaggerate test duration.